AnastasyMeleshko/react-movie-app/README.md

-The Movie App.
+Fully responsive Movie App with ability to search new films by request.
-It is created with usage of Open Movie Database (https://www.omdbapi.com/).
+It was created with usage of Open Movie Database API (https://www.omdbapi.com/).